-- Trophies will no longer be awarded for open classes at individual championship points events, except for the April 16-17 SCR/CCR event at Michelin Proving Grounds.
+- Trophies will no longer be awarded for open classes at individual championship points events.
 Instead, trophy-winning drivers will receive a “1st Place, “2nd Place,” or “3rd Place” decal.

 - Season championship trophies for South Carolina Autocross Championship winners will be awarded at the South Carolina Region annual awards banquet at the end of the season.

 - Season championship trophies will be awarded based on the number of eligible drivers in each class:

 - 4-6 drivers – 2 trophies

 - 7 or more drivers – 3 trophies